Franz-Josef-Danner/tracking/README.md

 # Kaiserlich Track Addon

-This repository contains a simple Blender addon. **Important:** the `__init__.py` file must reside at the root of the addon alongside all other helper modules.
-When creating a zip for installation, include these files without any extra folder structure.
+This repository contains a simple Blender addon. **Important:** the `__init__.py` file must reside at the root of the addon alongside all helper modules.
+When zipping the addon, select all files directly and **do not** include an extra parent folder.
+Blender extracts the archive into a new directory whose name matches the zip file, so the root must contain `__init__.py`.
 The addon adds a panel to the Movie Clip Editor for custom tracking options.

 ## Installation
 1. In Blender open **Edit > Preferences > Add-ons**.